insure logo

 You’re responsible to take care of the trees, plants and bushes in your home and yard.
 There are times when your homeowners insurance will not cover the cost to remove trees and debris.

-You’re probably wondering how uprooted trees can be both covered and not covered by homeowners insurance.
-If a tree on your property is uprooted by wind, hail, a rainstorm, thunderstorm, ice or snow and landed on your property but did not do any damage to a covered fixed structure, your insurance will not pay for its removal.
+If a tree on your property is uprooted by wind, hail, a rainstorm, thunderstorm, ice or snow and lands on your property but doesn’t do any damage to a covered structure, your insurance will not pay for its removal.

 Rotted, diseased or dead trees

-Does homeowners insurance cover diseased tree removal?
-Probably not.
-As a homeowner you are responsible to maintain all foliage on your property.
+Homeowners insurance doesn’t cover diseased tree removal.
+As a homeowner you are responsible for maintaining the trees on your property.
 Likewise, if a tree is dead or rotted, your insurance will very likely not pay for its removal.

 Earthquakes or floods